TT is an online writer with over seven years of experience writing about sports and pop culture.

 Allen gets lost in history because his teams never won a championship.
 Also it doesn't help that he played 14 years between three teams questioning why Philadelphia was willing to let him go.

-He is one of the best strong safeties of his generation.
+"The Judge" was one of the best shutdown corners of his era.